valory-xyz/open-operator-aks/README.md

 1. **Fork this repository.**
 2. **Configure cloud credentials and service parameters.**
-   First, define the following [secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-a-repository) and [variables](https://docs.github.com/en/actions/learn-github-actions/variables#creating-configuration-variables-for-a-repository) in the forked repository, we recommeng using Github web UI:
+   First, define the following [secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-a-repository) and [variables](https://docs.github.com/en/actions/learn-github-actions/variables#creating-configuration-variables-for-a-repository) in the forked repository, we recommeng using Github's web UI:

    > **Warning** <br />
    > **Please make sure to avoid any leading or trailing white spaces or newlines when defining secrets and variables.**